 Chinese cabbage can be eaten raw or cooked–steamed, boiled, and quickly stir-fried.
 Cooked leaves and stalks add flavor to soups, stews, pasta dishes, and stir-fries.

-Chinese leaves is a general name for several varieties of thick-stalked and green- or pale green-leaved vegetables that fall under the even more generic name Chinese cabbage.
+Chinese cabbage is a general name for several varieties of thick-stalked and green- or pale green-leaved vegetables that fall under the even more generic name Chinese leaves.
 Chinese leaves are sometimes also called celery cabbage.

 Chinese leaves are known more specifically by their varietal or type names such as wong bok or Napa cabbage, Michihili, and pe-tsai.

-Each of these varieties of Chinese leaves is sweet tasting with a slight mustard tang.
+Each of these varieties of Chinese cabbage is sweet tasting with a slight mustard tang.
 They offer a mild alternative to the stronger flavored European cabbages.